gameman15/Register/README.md

-	-Store credit not counted correctly on close out (fixed v1.2a3) -Voided taxes still added to total taxes (fixed v1.2a3) -Date double check at start not occurring (fixed v1.3r2)
+	-Store credit not counted correctly on close out (fixed v1.2a3) -Voided taxes still added to total taxes (fixed v1.2a3) -Date double check at start not occurring (fixed v1.3r2) -Possible to put empty ticket on hold (fixed v1.3r3) -RESET REGISTER does not clear ticket on hold (fixed v1.3r3)

 Version 1.2a2:
-	-Register# for ticket not saved in Bible correctly (fixed v1.2a3) -Store credit not counted correctly on close out (fixed v1.2a3) -Voided taxes still added to total taxes (fixed v1.2a3) -Date double check at start not occurring (fixed v1.3r2)
+	-Register# for ticket not saved in Bible correctly (fixed v1.2a3) -Store credit not counted correctly on close out (fixed v1.2a3) -Voided taxes still added to total taxes (fixed v1.2a3) -Date double check at start not occurring (fixed v1.3r2) -Possible to put empty ticket on hold (fixed v1.3r3) -RESET REGISTER does not clear ticket on hold (fixed v1.3r3)

 Version 1.2a3(!):
-	-Phantom item added to beginning of tickets (fixed v1.2a4) -(!)Close out always fails due to new void handling (fixed v1.2a5) -Date double check at start not occurring (fixed v1.3r2)
+	-Phantom item added to beginning of tickets (fixed v1.2a4) -(!)Close out always fails due to new void handling (fixed v1.2a5) -Date double check at start not occurring (fixed v1.3r2) -Putting a ticket on hold makes the next ticket not appear on close out (fixed v1.3r3) -Possible to put empty ticket on hold (fixed v1.3r3) -RESET REGISTER does not clear ticket on hold (fixed v1.3r3)

 Version 1.2a4(!):
-	-(!)Close out always fails due to new void handling (fixed v1.2a5) -Date double check at start not occurring (fixed v1.3r2)
+	-(!)Close out always fails due to new void handling (fixed v1.2a5) -Date double check at start not occurring (fixed v1.3r2) -Putting a ticket on hold makes the next ticket not appear on close out (fixed v1.3r3) -Possible to put empty ticket on hold (fixed v1.3r3) -RESET REGISTER does not clear ticket on hold (fixed v1.3r3)

 Version 1.2a5(!):
 	-(!)Close out always fails due to mistakes in "accept close out" and "change day" scripts (fixed v1.3)